deNBI/cloud-user-docs/wiki/Compute_Center/Heidelberg-DKFZ.md

 Please make sure that your local ssh-client is up to date, ProxyJump was introduced in OpenSSH version 7.3.

-You can use the ssh-agent to forward the ssh key to the target host.
-First , check that ssh-agent is running:

-    eval `ssh-agent -s`
-    Agent pid 14655

-Then, check that your key is known by the agent (in this case, it has none):

-    ssh-add -l
-    The agent has no identities.

-Add your denbi cloud key to the ssh-agent:

-    ssh-add YOUR-SSH-KEY-FILE

-If your key is protected by a passphrase, you will have to enter it now:

-    Enter passphrase for YOUR-SSH-KEY-FILE:
-    Identity added: YOUR-SSH-KEY-FILE (YOUR-SSH-KEY-FILE)

 You now should be able to connect to your VM directly using the floating ip
 address: